Indonesia ends quarantine requirement for all incoming foreign travellers

 The decision was taken in light of the improving situation in the country and containment of COVID-19.
 This effectively brings to an end the two years of closure of the border.

-All you need to know about the lifting of quarantine restrictions in Indonesia
+All you need to know about the lifting of travel restrictions in Indonesia

 Quarantine removal effective immediately